shinnThantKyaw/shinnThantKyaw1/README.md

 ## 🚀 About Me

-- 💻 Junior Frontend Developer from Myanmar
+- 💻 Trying to become Junior Frontend Developer
 - 🌱 Focused on building modern web apps with React & Next.js
 - ⚙️ Passionate about clean UI, scalable frontend architecture, and real-world systems
 - 🎯 Goal: Become a strong Full-stack Developer